 Mulching retains soil moisture, moderates soil temperature, and helps prevent erosion and weeds.
-By using mulch you'll use less water, have healthier plants, and fewer weeds.
-(Note: never use freshly-ground organic material, like brush or hardwood bark, as mulch.
-It robs nitrogen from the soil and can cause plant yellowing.
-Allow these materials to age for at least 6 months before using.)
-Also, in a Maryland landscape, grass clippings, leaves, yard trimmings, and organic kitchen scraps, such as vegetable & fruit peelings, egg shells, and tea and coffee grounds, should be composted rather than sent to the landfill or down the kitchen disposer.
+By using mulch, you'll use less water, have healthier plants and fewer weeds.
+Also, grass clippings, leaves, yard trimmings, and organic kitchen scraps, such as vegetable and

-□ Maintain no more than a 2- to 3-inch layer of organic mulch over the roots of trees, shrubs, and in planting beds.
+- □ Maintain no more than a 2- to 3-inch layer of organic mulch over the roots of trees, shrubs, and in planting beds.
 Deeper mulch may prevent water from filtering down to the plant roots.
-Prevent wood mulch from coming in contact with tree or shrub bark.
-The same microorganisms that break down the mulch will damage and destroy woody plants.
+Prevent wood mulch from touching tree trunks.
+The same microorganisms that break down the mulch will damage and destroy bark.
 Leave at least 1 inch of space between the base of the tree or shrub and the mulch.
-Credit: 1 inch

-- □ Create self-mulching areas under trees and shrubs where non-diseased leaves and pine needles can remain where they fall.
+Credit: 1 inch - □ Create self-mulching areas under trees and shrubs where non-diseased leaves and pine needles can remain where they fall.
 Credit: 1 inch - □ Use by-product mulches such as shredded hardwood, pine bark, or pine bark nuggets.
-These may be available from your community or check your local garden center.
-(Caution!
-Excessive use of hardwood mulch can cause manganese toxicity in acid-loving plants, like azaleas.)
+These may be available from your community or check your local garden center or nursery.
 Credit: 1 inch - □ Use compost, fallen leaves, dried grass clippings, and pine needles found in your yard as mulch under trees, shrubs, and in flower beds, rather than bagging and discarding them.
 Pine needles are great in beds of acid-loving plants like azaleas, Japanese pieris and rhododendron.
 They make attractive natural mulch and they're free.
-Credit: 1 inch

-- □ Create and maintain a compost pile with collected clippings, leaves, and kitchen scraps (no animal products, please; crushed eggshells are okay).
+Credit: 1 inch - □ Leave fallen leaves in garden beds as long as possible in spring to allow insects living in and under the leaves to complete their life cycle.
+Credit: 1 inch - □ Maintain a compost bin with collected clippings, leaves, and kitchen scraps (no animal products, please; crushed eggshells are okay).
 Check your local city/county ordinances to see if kitchen scraps can be used.
 Credit: 2 inches - □ Vermicompost indoors if you cannot compost outdoors.
 Credit: 1 inch